 We summarized what we learned from these town hall discussions and other focus groups in this document, A Report on Learnings From Town Hall Meetings and Focus Groups About Access to Natural Places for People With Disabilities.
 Read the report in Spanish Los Pinelands es para todes – Un informe sobre lo aprendido or listen to the report in English or Spanish.

-Share your thoughts with us about the Town Hall and about the barriers you or the ones you love face when accessing parks and forests in New Jersey.
-Your feedback will improve future town hall listening sessions and will provide valuable information as we create an online mobile-friendly tool with information about existing facilities and opportunities.
+Share your thoughts with us about the about the barriers you or the ones you love face when accessing parks and forests in New Jersey.
+Your feedback will provide valuable information as we create an online mobile-friendly tool with information about existing facilities and opportunities.
 We will identify the improvements and new facilities that are needed and propose specific new projects in underserved communities.

 This initiative was funded by an Inclusive Healthy Communities Grant from the Division of Disability Services, New Jersey Department of Human Services.